mirador-cv/mirador-php/README.md

 * be publically-accessibly
 * have a correctly set mimetype (`image/*`)
-* respond/be retrievable in less than `mirador.MiradorClient.TIMEOUT` seconds
 * not require query paramters

 Given that, the interface for classifying urls is identical to that when using [classifyFiles](#classifyFiles)